 Note: the 75% Rule applies to the Grade 8 Players.

 The JUEL Policy on calling up a Player(s) requires a minimum of 8 Players.

-If your Roster gets down to 8 Players due to injury, illness or special circumstances you can call up a Player or Players from another team in your Organization to play for a maximum of 1 weekend each.
+If your Roster gets down to 8 Players due to injury, illness or special circumstances you can call up a Player or Players from another team in your Organization to play for a maximum of 1 Regular Season Weekend each.

 The League Office must be notified in advance and these Players are not eligible for the League Tournament.